nbe95/home-office-light/README.md

   request to the inside.
 A buzzer sounds once as an acoustic signal, too.
 After 30s, the light automatically falls back to "Video" mode.
 - **:rainbow::unicorn: Unicorn mode:** The device goes completely crazy and flashes in all rainbow colors very quickly!
-While this mode is a must-have and only intended for fun, it may considered as a signal that you're really annoyed of a specific customer and need a cup of coffee *very quickly*...
+While this mode is a must-have and, of course, only intended for fun, it may be considered as a signal that you're really annoyed of a specific customer and need a cup of coffee *very quickly*...

 > When I moved out of the apartment, I realized that I had no photos of the device at all, so I quickly made one right before disassembling it.
-At this time, I already cut the data cable, so I could not take a picture or video of the real action (e.g. the Unicorn mode! :cry:), so I just edited the "Idle" photo to give you a vague impression how it looked like.
+At this time, I already cut the data cable, so I could not take a picture or video of the real action (e.g. the Unicorn mode! :cry:), sorry!
+However, I edited the "Idle" photo above to give you a vague impression of how it looked like.

 ## :joystick: The Remote

+![!Remote](doc/remote.jpg)

 These 4 little membrane keys directly control the state of the Home Office Indicator.
-They trigger the attached Arduino to send a state request to the Raspberry Pi controlling the light instance.
+When pressed, they trigger the attached Arduino to send a state request to the Raspberry Pi controlling the Home Office Indicator instance.
 (Again, this is unfortunately the only photo I've got.)

-![!Remote](doc/remote.jpg)